BYU-AUVSI/imaging/server/README.md

 ## REST API

 All API documentation can be found on the root of the website. (ie: http://localhost:5000 if running on your machine)

+## Installation

+TODO: easy installation with docker, or the dev_setup.sh script

+## Motivation

+The above setup minimizes imaging's dependence on ROS, thus increasing transferability.
+Want to use something other than ROS in the future?
+Then all you need to do is change the < 100 line ros_ingest.py script, which describes how to pull data in and you're good to go!